pixfumy/racemod/README.md

 # racemod
 A 1.7 tournament mod that makes major sources of RNG consistent between different players playing on the same seed.
-This is the official mod for Spinnaker's Pre1.9 Tournament.

 - Endermen, blaze, spider, sheep, cow, pig, and chicken rates are all standardized.
 - Eye breaks are standardised